Scottish Parliament petition

 More scrutiny, guidance & consultation on armed forces visits to Scottish schools

-In February 2016 ForcesWatch and Quakers in Scotland submitted a petition to the Scottish Parliament that calls on the Scottish Government to ensure greater scrutiny, guidance, and consultation with parents/guardians on armed forces visits to schools in Scotland, in order to provide transparency and balance, and in recognition of the unique nature of armed forces careers.
+In 2016 ForcesWatch and Quakers in Scotland submitted a petition to the Scottish Parliament that calls on the Scottish Government to ensure greater scrutiny, guidance, and consultation with parents/guardians on armed forces visits to schools in Scotland, in order to provide transparency and balance, and in recognition of the unique nature of armed forces careers.
+In 2018 the Public Petitions Committee made a number of recommendations in their report to the Scottish Government.

 This is a child rights and welfare issue and is recognised as such by the UN and the Children and Young People's Commissioner for Scotland.
 Without clear oversight and guidance around armed forces visits to schools, the education system can be used to market an armed forces career without fully informing them young people of the risks, restrictions and realities of an armed forces career.
 In recognition of the UK as a signatory to the UN Convention on the Rights of the Child and the Scottish Government as a leader on children's rights and welfare, a national approach providing consistent practice around armed forces visits to schools should be put in place.

-- summary briefing (Dec 2016) with key points for making a submission
+- our summary briefing (Dec 2016) with key points for making a submission

-- for a quick summary, read the petition FAQs
+- for a quick summary, read our petition FAQs

 The Public Petitions Committee has received further evidence from parents, teachers, schools, child rights organisations, young peoples’ organisations, veterans and careers services and will be considering their submissions on Thursday 2 March 2017.
 Read the submissions and see our latest letter to the committee in response.
 A summary is also available.